shorepine/tulipcc/README.md

 ### Tulip World

-Still very much early days, but Tulip supports a native chat and file sharing BBS called **T U L I P ~ W O R L D** where you can hang out with other Tulip owners.
+Still very much early days, but Tulip supports a native chat and file sharing BBS called **TULIP ~ WORLD** where you can hang out with other Tulip owners.
 You're able to pull down the latest messages and files and send messages and files yourself.
 More in the [full API](docs/tulip_api.md).

 ```python
 import world